 And if they’re away from home, they don’t have the support network they’ve been used to.
 This is especially true of kids who find themselves on a large campus where it’s difficult to get to know their professors and harder to find their social niche.

-“Often the result,” says Dr. Lindsay Macchia, an associate psychologist in the Mood Disorders Center at the Child Mind Institute, “is what’s called emotional dysregulation — their mood is all over the charts.
+“Often the result,” says Lindsay Macchia, PhD, a clinical psychologist at the Child Mind Institute, “is what’s called emotional dysregulation — their mood is all over the charts.
 What we want to figure out is what skills are going to help them re-regulate and take better control over their mood, so it doesn’t get in the way of their friendships, their academics, or typical day-to-day life.”

 College mental health skills